beelzetron/from-standalone-rhacm-to-active-passive/README.md

 ## Customer scenario

 The Customer had a **3 data-centers setup**, each one with its own RHACM Cluster Hub responsible of managing the local OCP clusters.
-They planned their setup with disaster recovery in mind so there were no object name collisions.
+They planned their setup with disaster recovery in mind so **there were no object name collisions**.
 The initial DR plan was to manually import OpenShift clusters of the failed Cluster Hub into one of the other two.

 ![Standalone RHACM Hubs](images/rhacm-consolidation-standalone-hubs.png)